It's officially flying ant season – experts share how to get rid of them from your home once and for all

 3. Use a fly screen

-Unlike as is common in much of the States, our home don't tend to come with fly screens, but they may be onto something for flying ant season.
+Unlike what is common in much of the States, our homes don't tend to come with fly screens, but they may be onto something for flying ant season.
 You can install a proper fly screen to doors or windows, or simply add a temporary screen that you can remove at the end of the season.
 This way, you can keep the windows open as much as you please without letting unwelcome visitors in.

 4. Close your windows